Apostle (Latter Day Saints): Apostles in The Church of Jesus Christ of Latter-day Saints

 In the Church of Jesus Christ of Latter-day Saints (LDS Church), apostle is the highest priesthood office of the Melchizedek priesthood.
 The President of the Church is always an apostle, as are the members of the Quorum of the Twelve Apostles.
 In practice, counselors in the First Presidency are almost always apostles as well.
 There are usually at least twelve apostles in the LDS Church, though at times there has been as many as 21.

 Some apostles have been ordained to that office without being included within the Quorum of the Twelve.
 Alvin R. Dyer, for example, was ordained an apostle in 1967; although he served as a counselor in the First Presidency between 1968 and 1970, upon the death of David O. McKay, he returned to his previous position as an Assistant to the Quorum of the Twelve.
 Joseph Angell Young was ordained an apostle in 1864 but was never a member of either the Quorum of the Twelve Apostles or the First Presidency.
 Joseph F. Smith, Brigham Young, Jr., and Sylvester Q. Cannon had each been ordained as apostles before eventually being called into the Quorum of the Twelve.

 Due to a precedent established after the succession crisis which occurred after the death of Joseph Smith, the senior apostle, the President of the Quorum of the Twelve, becomes the new President of the Church upon the death of his predecessor.
-On these occasions, it is at the next church general conference that the president of the Quorum of the Twelve is formally sustained by the members of the church as the "prophet, seer, and revelator" and president of the church.
+On these occasions, the president of the Quorum of the Twelve is formally sustained at the next church general conference as the "prophet, seer, and revelator" and president of the church.
 The next most senior apostle becomes president of the Quorum of the Twelve.

 Following their calling to the apostleship, members of the Quorum are sustained in general conference as apostles and prophets, seers, and revelators.
 This procedure also takes place at other meetings of church members such as ward and stake conferences.
 Each member of the First Presidency and Quorum of the Twelve is sustained by name.

 Usually, the president of the church ordains a new apostle, although any other apostle may ordain a person to the priesthood office.
 If the president of the church is unable due to infirmity to ordain a new apostle, the ordination is usually performed by an apostle who is a member of the First Presidency or by the president of the Quorum of the Twelve.

 The Bible Dictionary of the LDS Church defines apostle as meaning "one sent forth" and elaborates as follows: